 06 of 06

 Calling this "tomato paste" almost isn't right.
 It's almost more of a magical elixir, adding its rich tomato essence to everything it touches.
 It’s a fair amount of work, but it’s worth it!
 A bit here and a dab there as the cold winter months go by and you'll be adding tons of flavor to endless dishes.
-Your future self will thank whoever took the time to cook beautifully ripe tomatoes down into this intensely flavored, deeply colored tomato paste.
-Take the plunge, see How to Make Homemade Tomato Paste for both shelf-stable canning directions and slightly less time-intensive fridge directions.
+Your future self will thank whoever took the time to cook beautifully ripe tomatoes down into this intensely flavored, deeply colored homemade tomato paste.